What is Papaya Young Directors?

 Can I use the film or its fragments again for other things after submitting it to PYD?

-Once you send in the film to PYD and sign all the aforementioned agreements, the organizer becomes the sole holder of the copyrights.
-Once you use the same film in another way or fashion, you break the rules of these agreements.
-Of course you can use it for non-commercial use or as part of your portfolio in accordance with rules included in the agreement.
+Once you send in the film to PYD and sign all the aforementioned agreements, the organiser will become the sole holder of the copyrights.
+Using the same film for another purpose would be in breach on the rules and contract..
+However, you can use the film for non-commercial use or as part of your portfolio in accordance with rules included in the agreement.

 Do I have to pay taxes on the prizes I receive from PYD and how do I pay them?

-The tax from prizes amount to 10% of the sum awarded and will be deducted from the sum by the organizer before handing over the prize.
-The tax will be paid to the tax bureau applicable to the Organizer.
-Before receiving the prize, you will be asked to sign a statement for permittance of paying the tax on your behalf by the organizer.
+The Tax from prizes amounts to 10% of the sum awarded, and will be deducted from the sum by the organiser before handing over the prize.
+The Tax will then be paid to the Tax Bureau applicable to the Organiser.
+Before receiving the prize, you will be asked to sign a statement that declares all Taxes have been paid on your behalf by the organiser.